 "The Rocky Flats National Wildlife Refuge Act of 2001" established that Rocky Flats shall become a national wildlife refuge following EPA certification that the site has been cleaned to the agreed-upon regulatory standards.
-With this certification, which is expected in late 2006 or early 2007, DOE shall convey to the Department of the Interior all Rocky Flats lands, with the exception of those lands DOE shall retain as part of its ongoing management responsibilities.
+In July 2007 DOE conveyed jurisdictional responsibility over nearly 4000 acres to the Department of the Interior for the Rocky Flats National Wildlife Refuge.
+Additional lands will likely be conveyed in 2009.

-In April 2005, USFWS published the Rocky Flats Comprehensive Conservation Plan (CCP), the site-specific conservation plan for the Rocky Flats National Wildlife Refuge.
+In April 2005, USFWS published the Rocky Flats Comprehensive Conservation Plan (CCP), the conservation plan for the Rocky Flats National Wildlife Refuge.
 The CCP describes the desired future conditions of the Refuge and provides long-range guidance and management direction.
 Per the CCP, in the coming years USFWS anticipates developing the following "step-down" management plans, which provide specific guidance for achieving the objectives established in the CCP:

 - 1. Vegetation and Wildlife Management Plan

 - 2. Integrated Pest Management Plan

 - 3. Fire Management Plan

 - 4. Visitors Services Plan

-- 5. Health and Safety Plan - 6.
-Historic Preservation Plan
+- 5. Health and Safety Plan

+- 6. Historic Preservation Plan